veksh/cloudresume/data/markdown/cv-long.md

 - Serverless: basic familiarity with AWS Lambda stack
 - Alternative clouds: some experience with Yandex Cloud, DigitalOcean and Fly.io

-## Contaners and orchestrators
+## Containers and orchestrators
-- Containers: building containers with Docker and Buildah, integrating with systemd services, publishing multi-architecture builds to custom repos, automated depolyment with GitHub actions
+- Containers: building containers with Docker and Buildah, integrating with systemd services, publishing multi-architecture builds to custom repos, automated deployment with GitHub actions
 - Orchestration: using Docker Compose and Swarm for local development
 - Kubernetes: deploying local clusters (minikube, k3s), stateful apps deployment set-up on local (k3s) and cloud (y.cloud, EKS) clusters